 “Oh, I hate that.”

-But there was one party who wanted to disturb this joyous set piece: Leslie A. Plaskon, a lawyer for Metromail’s competitor Donnelley Marketing.
+But there was one party who wanted to disrupt this joyous set piece: Leslie A. Plaskon, a lawyer for Metromail’s competitor Donnelley Marketing.
 Hilton sensed the minute she stood up that there was a problem.

 “Do we have a buyer willing to buy and a seller willing to sell?” the judge demanded.